Asset Protection Planning is proactive legal action that protects your assets from threats such as creditors, divorce, lawsuits and judgments.

 A final planning suggestion is that, if any of the assets are used in the business (building or equipment), the LLC owning the asset(s) should lease it to the business so that rental income can be created (which is better than earned income from a tax perspective).

-This article was written by Thomas E. Greene III, and is brought to you by the Ronald J. Fichera Law Firm, where our mission is to provide trusted, professional legal services and strategic advice to assist our clients in their personal and business matters.
+This article was written by Thomas E. Greene III, with certain sections taken from an article written by, Linsay Thomas, Technical Editor, contributing authorand is brought to you by the RJ Fichera Law Firm, where our mission is to provide trusted, professional legal services and strategic advice to assist our clients in their personal and business matters.
 Our firm is committed to delivering efficient and cost-effective legal services focusing on communication, responsiveness, and attention to detail.
 For more information about our services, contact us today!
 For additional information and free consultation please contact us.